Ways to make your money last if you receive a big sum. And how to protect yourself from people who might try to take it from you.

 Invest your money

-Find out more about making a will and where you can get help.
+Find out more about making a will.

 Be wary of scammers